Do Go On - 127 - Escape From Colditz Castle

 He finally made it to Vienna after six days of constant travel and not having eaten.

-It was exhausted and even though he made it to Austria, he wasn't safe yet because at
+It was exhausted and even though he made it to Austria, he wasn't safe yet because at that time Vienna was under Nazi occupation.

-They did however have a US embassy and because the USA was neutral and hadn't entered the
+They did, however, have a US embassy and because the USA was neutral and hadn't entered the war at that point, he hoped they would offer him a sanctuary.

-They rejected him and refused his help despite the fact that his stepmother, Lois Allen, who for our
+They rejected him and refused his help despite the fact that his stepmother, Lois Allen, who for our UK listeners I read was the founder of Fuzzy Felt Toys,

-that they would provide him a safe place because of this, but he was wrong and super pissed
+She was a US citizen and he felt that they would provide him a safe place because of this.

-he'd realized that he'd accidentally walked into a police station.
+And when Alan entered the building, he'd realized that he'd accidentally walked into a police station.

-He had no papers to back up.
+He had no papers to back up his engineering student story and now exhausted and starving.

-and tell them he was an escaped prisoner.
+he had no choice but to come clean and tell them he was an escaped prisoner.

-He was arrested and taken all the way back to cold it's locked up in solitary confinement.
+He was arrested and taken all the way back to Colditz

 No!